 Jessica Ward is an award-winning Mental Health Awareness blogger, fitness enthusiast and marketer.

 Her blog began back in 2013 as a private archive to document her life as a teenager struggling with bullying at school.
-During this time, she suffered with difficulties including health, confidence and overall wellbeing.
+During this time, she suffered from difficulties including health, confidence and overall well-being.